Contents: Removal ↡ Installation ↡

 3. Disconnect the electrical connector from the fuel level sensor and remove the wires from the mounting brackets.

 5. Lift the fuel tank up, then move it back and out of the luggage compartment.
-Remove sealing strips.
+Remove the sealing strips.

 Station wagon models

-Fuel tank models Station wagon
+Fuel tank for station wagon models

 2. Disconnect the electrical connector from the fuel level sensor.